BryanEggels2/QuadIO/README.md

 ## /checkanswer
-Accepts a result like the previous, but only with one question in it to see if that specific answer is correct.
+Accepts a JSON like the previous, but only with one question in it to see if that specific answer is correct.
 Returns true or false.